Koepka handles the stress and reaps rewards of another major

 But that trophy spoke volumes.

 Even louder was the gallery, and it wasn’t always pretty.
 Koepka had a six-shot lead when he walked off the 11th fairway.
-When he walked up to the green on the par-3 14th, with his ball over the green and Koepka headed for a fourth straight birdie, the chants jarred him.
+When he walked up to the green on the par-3 14th, with his ball over the green and Koepka headed for a fourth straight bogey, the chants jarred him.

 They weren’t for him.